hhajibadri/cse15l-lab-reports/lab1.md

 ![Image](Screenshot 2023-10-02 at 11.00.41 AM.png)

-**Here is the "cat" command with no arguments, it will just repeat what you type in unless you click Ctrl^C.**
+**Here is the "cat" command with no arguments, it will just repeat what you type in unless you enter Ctrl^C.**

 ![Image](Screenshot 2023-10-02 at 11.02.59 AM.png)